iiipeat/interview-prep-platform/PRODUCTION_DEPLOYMENT.md

 # Production Deployment Guide

 ## Overview
-This guide walks through deploying the Interview Prep Platform to production on Render.com with all services configured.
+This guide walks through deploying the Interview Prep Platform to production. **This project has been migrated to Vercel** for better Next.js integration and performance.

+**📋 For current deployment instructions, see [VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md)**

+## Legacy Render Deployment
+The information below is archived for reference.
+This project previously deployed to Render.com.

 ## Prerequisites Checklist